Contents

 Out of the box, without you writing a single rule, it does a surprising amount:

-- File Integrity Monitoring (FIM) — it watches sensitive paths and tells you the instant
+• File Integrity Monitoring (FIM) — it watches sensitive paths and tells you the instant /etc/passwd, an SSH config, or a web root changes.

-- Vulnerability detection — it cross-references installed packages against CVE feeds.
+• Vulnerability detection — it cross-references installed packages against CVE feeds and tells you which of your boxes is running something with a known hole.

 Here’s the part the glossy docs are coy about.
 Wazuh is not light.
 The indexer is a JVM-based search engine, and JVM-based search engines are hungry.
-The official guidance for an all-in-one deployment starts around 4GB of RAM, and that’s a floor, not a comfortable cruising altitude.
+The official guidance for an all-in-one deployment starts around 4GB of RAM, and that is a floor, not a comfortable cruising altitude.
 Give it 8GB and you’ll have a better time.
-Try to run it in 2GB and you’ll spend your evenings watching the indexer get OOM-killed.
+Try to run it in 2GB and you’ll spend your evenings watching the indexer get OOM-killed and restart in a loop.

 That’s a real cost in a homelab where RAM is the scarce resource and every other container is also “just a couple of gigs.”
 A docker-compose stack for the single-node setup looks innocent enough: